BioSchemas/biohackathon2023-p23-report/paper.md

 # Introduction or Background

-Add to this section a couple of paragraphs introducing the work done dring the BioHackathon, CodeFest, VoCamp or Sprint event.
+Add to this section a couple of paragraphs introducing the work done during the BioHackathon, CodeFest, VoCamp or Sprint event.
 Please add references whenever needed.

 [comment]: <, for instance [@Katayama:2010].>